-"Nurse Educator Grade 2" means a Registered Nurse with post registration nursing clinical or education qualifications relevant to the clinical area in which they are appointed, or qualifications deemed equivalent by the employer; and who is appointed to a position of Nurse Educator Grade 2.
+"Nurse Educator/Midwife Educator Grade 2" means a Registered Nurse/Midwife with post registration nursing/midwifery clinical or education qualifications relevant to the clinical area in which they are appointed, or qualifications deemed equivalent by the employer; and who is appointed to a position of Nurse Educator/Midwife Educator Grade 2.

-A Nurse Educator Grade 2 shall be responsible for one of the following:
+A Nurse Educator/Midwife Educator Grade 2 shall be responsible for one of the following:

-- A nursing education portfolio (including but not limited to a transition program, trainee enrolled nurse, enrolled nurse or registered nurse program) across the employer's organisation; - A nursing education program for a clinical division or divisions across the employer's organisation; or - A nursing education program for a community based health service such as community health or mental health services.
+- 3.20.
+A nursing/midwifery education portfolio (including but not limited to a transition program, enrolled nurse or registered nurse program) across a public hospital or affiliated health organisation; - 3.21.
+A nursing/midwifery education program for a clinical division or divisions across a public hospital or affiliated health organisation; or - 3.22.
+A nursing/midwifery education program for a community based health service such as community health or mental health services.